Skip to main content

 Power unit detailsPower unit details Connectivity tab exampleConnectivity tab example

-When you drill into a PDU, you can see power details for both Infeeds and Ports (outlets).
-In the example, the PDU has three infeeds and 24 outlets as visualized under the Connectivity tab:
+When you open a PDU, you can see power details for both Infeeds and Ports (outlets), shown under the Connectivity tab.

 Connectivity tab exampleConnectivity tab example

-For each infeed and each outlet, you can see a Power Draw.
-This is the amount of power that was drawn by the infeed or outlet the last time the PDU was polled via SNMP.
-As mentioned earlier, you can set the polling interval via the Device42 main menu, Discovery > SNMP.
+For each infeed and outlet, Power Draw shows the amount of power drawn the last time the PDU was polled via SNMP.
+You can set the polling interval under Discovery > SNMP.
+For infeeds, Rated Power is discovered automatically.

 Connectivity ports exampleConnectivity ports example

-For each outlet, you can see the Override Watts and the Bootstrap Power, in addition to the Power Draw.
-The Bootstrap Power column shows the power required for this outlet at boot time.
-In the PDU header section at the top, the Bootstrap Power for the PDU is the sum of the Bootstrap Power for each of the outlets.
+For each outlet, you can also see Override Watts and Bootstrap Power.
+Bootstrap Power is the power required for the outlet at boot time.
+The PDU's total Bootstrap Power is the sum of all outlet Bootstrap Power values.

-If you click the Power tab for the PDU, you will see tables and graphs showing the historical power details for the in-feeds and outlets.
+Clicking the Power tab on a PDU shows tables and graphs of historical power data for infeeds and outlets.

-For the rack detail power page discussed above, you can click Show Settings to see historical charts and the minimum, maximum, and average calculations.
+From the rack detail power page, click Show Settings to view historical charts and minimum, maximum, and average calculations.